ricksteruk/aya_devnet_guide/prometheus_guide.md

 If you want to change the port on which Grafana runs (3000 is a popular port), edit the file `/usr/share/grafana/conf/defaults.ini` with a command like `sudo nano /usr/share/grafana/conf/defaults.ini` and change the http_port value to something else.
 Then restart grafana with `sudo systemctl restart grafana-server`.

+### Setting up Grafana

+First we need to select a data source.
+Go to Connections > add new connection